How to Apply

 By applying to the MS in Nutrition Sciences – Clinical Nutrition concentration you are applying to the master’s program + a Supervised Practice in Dietetics (SPD) internship experience.
 The SPD is no longer a stand-alone program.
 To save you time, this program has been integrated into our MS in Nutrition Sciences - Clinical Nutrition concentration.

-For students with a BS degree/DPD verification applying to the MS in Nutrition Sciences – Clinical Nutrition concentration the deadline is January 25.
+For students with a BS degree/DPD verification applying to the MS in Nutrition Sciences – Clinical Nutrition concentration the deadline is January 25 for priority decisions.
+Applications will be accepted through May 1 on a rolling basis or until all spots are filled.

 Note, if you are a student currently enrolled in the undergraduate Accelerated Dietitian Nutritionist Program the deadline for your application is November 1.